thuongtruong1009/Snake-Game-OOP/README.md

 + Introduce the Java-Swing and java.awt libraries through implementation and method inheritance its.
 + Improve your skills to resolve the problems in programming.
 + Practice and complete assignment Java-OOP projects in a university lab.
-## You can clone/fork/download or contribute and discuss them to develop.
-It can save it on release history.
-## All problems or contact should take a mail to ititiu19228@student.hcmiu.edu.vn.
-## Thank you!

 ## Contributors ✨
 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->